neurolabusc/Metal-Demos/README.md

    *   You will need to download [the Alchemist Guild Lazarus Metal Package by Ryan Joseph](https://github.com/genericptr/Metal-Framework).
    *  From the Lazarus graphical interface, choose Package/OpenPackageFile and select lazmetalcontrol.lpk and install this package.
    *  To use Metal you will need MacOS 10.12 (Sierra) or later and a Mac computer that [supports Metal](https://support.apple.com/kb/SP765?locale=en_US) - typically Macs from 2012 and later.
- - You should now be able to open and compile the projects provided here (the projects that end '_gl.lpi' will create OpenGL executables).

 ## Compiling for OpenGL

 Each of these projects can be compiled to use Apple's Metal Framework.
-However, most of the projects can also be compiled to use OpenGL 3.3 Core.
+However, most of the projects can also be compiled to use either OpenGL 2.1 or OpenGL 3.3 Core.
+The projects that support OpenGL have a project name that ends *_gl.lpi.
+For example, the "lines" project includes the "lines.lpi" (Metal, MacOS only) and "lines_gl.lpi" (OpenGL).
 This allows you to build these projects for computers that do not support Metal (Windows, Linux and older Mac hardware).

- - For MacOS, to compile for OpenGL you will want to comment out the line "{$DEFINE METALAPI}" at the start of each projects main form unit.
- - For Windows and Linux, you will need to open the project and select the Project/ProjectInspector menu item.
-Then remove the required package "lazmetalcontrol".
+ - You should now be able to open and compile the projects provided here (the projects that end '_gl.lpi' will create OpenGL executables).
+ - The file "glopts.inc" allows you to specify OpenGL 2.1 or OpenGL 3.3 Core.
+To support the core specification, make sure

 ## Notes